zzm634/typeorm-no-arp/docs/logging.md

 ```

 Logger methods can accept `QueryRunner` when it's available.
 It's helpful if you want to log additional data.
-Also, via query runner, you can get access to additional data passed during persist/remove.
+Also, via query runner, you can get access to additional data passed during to persist/remove.
 For example:

 ```typescript
 // user sends request during entity save